Forget watching share prices and buying single stocks. It’s time consuming, risky and there’s a better way.

 Why am I telling you this?
 When I purchased these stocks, I told myself I would buy and hold for 20+ years.
 But suddenly I was bitten by the stock traders bug and sold because I thought the market was overpriced and I was some kind of genius trader.
 My solid game plan was quickly overtaken by emotions.

-The average stock portfolio looks something like this:
+The average stock portfolio could look something like this:

 So what is the alternative?

-Buy index trackers, keep buying and holding through the highs and the lows, collect dividends, experience the wonders of compounding interest, live happy and retire rich.
+Buy index trackers, keep buying and holding through the highs and the lows, collect dividends, experience the wonders of compounding interest, live happy and hopefully retire comfortably or maybe even rich.

 Stop checking share prices and stop buying single company stocks.
 Also write an investing statement and stick it to your computer monitor, it will help fight off the stock traders bug.